BatekPetr/ParkingSpotDetector/ReadMe.md

   * Unofficial Python package for controlling Ezviz camera implementing python-Ezviz API.
 * OpenCV 4.10.0
 * Python 3.12
+* Ubuntu 22.04.1 (but shall work on other distros and Windows as well.)

 ## Project creation description
 0) Find Camera intrinsic parameters for image rectification.